perrette/dimarray/README.rst

 ============================================================================
-dimarray: array with labelled dimensions and axes, metadata and NaN handling
+dimarray: array with labelled dimensions and axes, alignment, netCDF I/O
 ============================================================================

 Forget the underlying array shape and concentrate on what you aim at doing !